AliesTaha/BareNeuralNetwork/README.md

 # Bare Metal Neural Network

 This is a bare-metal implementation of neural networks.
-In 2 weeks, I decided to take on the challenge of building my own neural network from scratch—no libraries, no frameworks, no shortcuts.
+I decided to take on the challenge of building my own neural network from scratch—no libraries, no frameworks, no shortcuts.
 Raw Python.
 Pure math.
 One line at a time.
 Constructed without external libraries.
 By building each component from the ground up, I've aimed to demystify the workings of neural networks and provide a transparent view of their mechanics.

 ## Technical Overview